 - Integrated accompaniment styles

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they compare to the Yamaha CLP 665.
+Below, please take a moment to view some of the best selling digital pianos online, and see how they compare to the Yamaha CLP 665.

 |4) Yamaha YDP-164|